Where are you now? And where would you like to be?

 1. Saving from the second click

 We can consider ourselves lucky that English really has become the lingua franca.
 A whopping 54% of internet content is in English, despite the fact that English native speakers only constitute 27% of all web users.
 How often do you surf in a foreign language?
-If you embark on a Google search for vuelos baratos a Madrid (cheap flights to Madrid) you might end up flying with Vueling rather than Ryanair, and then you might jump on a return flight to the Canary Islands with Iberia Express for under one hundred euros.
+If you embark on a Google search for vuelos baratos a Madrid (cheap flights to Madrid) you might end up flying with Vueling rather than Ryanair, and then you might jump on a return flight to the Canary Islands with Iberia Express for under 100 euros.
 Of course these sites are also available in English, but they rarely pop up on the first page of results of an English searcher.
 A few simple phrases in a second language can vastly broaden your travel options simply by making you aware of them.

 2. Happening on a world of opportunity

 The internet has changed everything, and few industries have been so disrupted as the travel industry.
 Gone are the days when travel agents organized trips for all but the most adventurous.
 This is Generation Easyjet, after all, with slimline seats and speedy boarding.
 The middlemen are now websites like GetYourGuide, where you can book anything from a cruise down the Seine in Paris to a quad tour in Dubai.
 If you really want to spice up your trip and protect your pockets, however, you may want to start filtering through local forums and social media to discover the hidden gems.
-That’s how I found a heavenly lake near Berlin, an abandoned factory turned exhibition centre in Saarland and a beach in the middle of a field in the north of Spain.
+That’s how I found a heavenly lake near Berlin, an abandoned factory turned exhibition center in Saarland and a beach in the middle of a field in the north of Spain.
 There wasn’t a word about these places on any English-language sites.
 The cost of those day trips? €15 bike hire and a sandwich to keep me going.
 The rest?
 Priceless, obviously.

 The heavenly lake: